Do you know OWASP Top 10 2017 – A8 Insecure Deserialization?

 How To Protect Your Applications Against Insecure Deserialization

 In September 2017, the Apache Struts Project Management Committee confirmed that Equifax’s failure to install patches led to the unfortunate breach.
 Subsequently, a patch was released for CVE-2017-9805, with Apache announcing that developers should upgrade to Struts version 2.5.13.

 Meanwhile, vendors are also turning to blacklisting and whitelisting to mitigate the exploitation of insecure deserialization processes.
-Blacklisting refers to the practice of prohibiting emails, domains, software, and apps that are recognized as unsafe from accessing sensitive applications.
+Blacklisting refers to the practice of prohibiting emails.
+Domains.
+Software and apps.
+Recognizing as unsafe from accessing sensitive applications.
 Whitelisting, on the other hand, authorizes access to an exclusive list of users, software, and domains.

 Although both methods can be effective, they are not exhaustive solutions.
 Instead, they need to be combined with methods that will neutralize the effectiveness of gadget chains, the most popular variations of deserialization attacks, and attacks via HTTP, JMS, JNDI endpoints (to name a few).

 These methods include hardening java.io.ObjectInputStream class behavior by subclassing it, using in-place code randomization, and deploying ASLR (Address Space Layout Randomization), which randomizes memory addresses and allocates them in a dynamic manner.
 With ASLR, memory addresses are not static; each time an application commences deserialization, memory regions and stack pointers are given new base addresses.

 US CERT (the United States Computer Emergency Readiness Team) has just issued a warning about a previously unknown vulnerability in ASRL.
 Developers should be aware that.
 It recommends applying a temporary fix until a patch is released.